ADM228/SNES-FM/README.md

 - On SPC700:
   - Tilted saw/triangle generation
   - Effects other than volume changes
+  - Communication with the main CPU, therefore
+   - Streaming samples
+   - Sound effects
 - On 65816 in the FAAAAAAAAAAR future (check out [Genecyzer](https://github.com/ADM228/Genecyzer) for a PC implementation in the meantime):
   - A whole-ass tracker and a DAW (design of the latter will be completely stolen from [FamiStudio](https://github.com/BleuBleu/FamiStudio))
   - Saving tracker data to SRAM and sharing .srm files of songs